abhidevs/codeverse/README.md

 Then, open the terminal or cmd in the root directory of this project and then go through along the process explained below

 ### Setup frontend
-Frontend is made with NextJs (A production ready ReactJs framework).
+Frontend is made with NextJs (A production ready ReactJs framework). <br>
 Get into the frontend folder, run `cd frontend` in terminal.

 ##### Download necessary dependencies